bytewatch/ddl-executor/README.md

 ```
 > Those statements above come from MySQL' s test suit, and is part of our compatibility test cases.

-# What statements it doesn't support ?
+# What statements are not supported?
 Some DDL statement that are infrequent:
 * ALTER with 'convert charset': ALTER TABLE t1 CONVERT TO CHARACTER SET latin1;
 * ALTER with 'order by': ALTER TABLE  t1 add column new_col int, ORDER BY payoutid, bandid;